jwodder/pytest-fail-slow/README.rst

 In addition, the ``--fail-slow-setup DURATION`` option can be passed to the ``pytest`` command to affect all tests in that run.
-If ``--fail-slow-setup`` is given and a test has the ``fail_slow_setupresou`` marker, the duration given by the marker takes precedence for that test.
+If ``--fail-slow-setup`` is given and a test has the ``fail_slow_setup`` marker, the duration given by the marker takes precedence for that test.

 If the setup for a test takes too long to run, the test will be marked as "errored," the test itself will not be run, and pytest's output will include